-Applicant must successfully complete a Commission-approved Salesperson Prelicense Course of at least 75 hours, including a proctored exam, at an approved school such as Georgia MLS Training Institute.
+Applicant must successfully complete a Commission-approved Salesperson Prelicense Course of at least 75 hours, including a proctored exam, at an approved school such as Georgia MLS Real Estate School.

 Applicant must pass the state examination administered by PSI and approved by the Commission.
 The examination fee is $121.
 Persons applying for a salesperson's license must apply within twelve months of passing the state exam.
 After twelve months have passed the exam must be re-taken.

 Applicant must pay the appropriate licensing fee as described below: